faerryn/user.nvim/README.md

 # News and FAQ
 ## The last update broke everything!
 That's terrible!
-Please file an issue.
-Try these steps
+I probably introduced a breaking change.
+Try these steps.
 - If you use [bootstrapping](#bootstrap-usernvim), replace your old bootstrapping code with the most recent bit.

-- Try deleting user's plugins directory with `rm -r ~/.local/share/nvim/site/pack/user/`.
+- Then, delete `user.nvim`'s plugins directory with `rm -r ~/.local/share/nvim/site/pack/user/`.
+- If it doesn't work, please file an issue!